 How can I apply for financial aid?

-— We offer scholarships through SGO and church-based tuition assistance.
+— St. Paul’s is a Choice School, offering Choice Scholarships (previously known as vouchers).
+We also offer scholarships through SGO, Church and School Partnerships, and need-based assistance.
 Applications are available from this website and the school office.

 How can parents become involved?

 — We are blessed by dedicated partnerships with our school families.
 St. Paul’s PTL is an excellent way to become involved, offering many volunteer opportunities.
 We also like to see family involvement in the classroom, such as by becoming a room parent or chaperoning a field trip.
 Understanding the complexity of families’ schedules, the amount of involvement is up to you!
 Involvement in the school can equal scholarship money!

 Does St. Paul’s offer IEP or Individualized Education Programs?

 — While we do not have special education programs, per se, we do work with BPS to assess those students with additional needs, and to develop and implement IEPs and speech therapy.

 How do St. Paul’s students acclimate to public high school?

 — The advantage of being in a strong, small community is the interaction all of our students have with each other.
 Most of our students participate in community sports, and we encourage involvement in BPS Middle School Band, Choir, and sports programs.
 Most of our students also do well academically in high school, becoming top students in their grades.